flou-ainan/links2go/README.md

 I was able to srink **5.714** characters data JSON into a **1.662** characters b64 URL safe string.

-**Base 64 strings**
-When implementing the code I realized that using base 75 would be useless unless implementing a very smart time consuming algorithm for more data compression.

-The thing that I've made instead was just a data reorganization and simple math to be able to use less space when representing arrays of bytes data.

 Gzip compression is intended for files so it will work with raw bytes data.

 So if you use Gzip on a simple file.
 A string in this case